chbeu/chbeu.github.io/content/service/editor.md

 headless: true

 # Order that this section appears on the page.
-weight: 20
+weight: 10

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
 title: 'Membership in Editorial Boards'
-subtitle: 'Guest Editor'
+#subtitle: 'Guest Editor'

 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format